ctrf-io/github-test-reporter/README.md

 ### Generating All Tables

-For a all tables, add the following to your workflow YAML:
+For all general tables, add the following command to your workflow YAML:

 ```yaml
 - name: Publish CTRF Test Summary Results